Friday, April 15, 2011

 6. You are on your way to the VOR

-Memorize, memorize and memorize these 3 recipes, especially if you are a student pilot - works every time.
+Memorize these 3 recipes, especially if you are a student pilot - works every time.
+Again, nothing conceptual here just recipes.

-Here is an example for intercepting a radial and going inbound.
-You desire to intercept the 090 radial and go inbound.
-You are somewhere east'ish of the ground station.
-You dial 090 on the bottom of the OBS (that puts 270 on top - no math for you!).
+An example: You desire to intercept the 090 radial and go inbound.
+You are somewhere east of the ground station.
+You dial 090 on the bottom of the OBS (that puts 270 on top).
 If you are north of the 090 radial the CDI will be towards the left of the display.
 Look at the top, it says 270.
-Count 4 big lines and a small line towards the needle across the protractor arc which yields 225.
-Turn your airplane to 225 degrees magnetic to obtain a 45 degree intercept.
+Count 4 big lines (10 deg.) and a small line (5 deg.) towards the needle across the protractor arc which yields 225.
+Turn your airplane to 225 degrees magnetic to obtain a 45-degree intercept.
 The needle will swing towards the center as you approach the line.
 As it does, turn your aircraft towards 270 degrees magnetic and keep the needle in the center.
+You are on your way to the VOR, tracking the 090 radial.